Coping with long distance and out of state visitation issues is becoming more common as people relocate after their divorce.

 Brette's Answer: You just need to work out a plan you are both comfortable with.
 Plan to share school breaks and give him a big chunk of time in the summer.
 You could also say he is allowed to visit them whenever he is in your area.
-Make plans for virtual visits by Skype, instant message, cell phone, and web cams.
+Make plans for virtual visits by Skype or Zoom, instant message, cell phone, and web cams.
 You can allow him access to school and medical records and personnel so he can stay involved.
 You need to consider who is responsible for transportation.
 Good luck.

 Em's Question: I want to relocate from Hawaii to the mainland with my 10 month old son.
 I need to put together a proposed visitation plan for an upcoming hearing, what would be a reasonable proposal?

 Brette's Answer: Skype, phone calls, photos, etc. will be important, but you also need to provide in person visitation.
 You could say he is welcome to visit any time and you could also say the child will go there once or twice a year.
 I would suggest you talk with an attorney in the area, since I imagine this is a common scenario in Hawaii, and he or she can tell you what judges like to see.

 Beth's Question: My step son lives with us, his mother is in another state and her visitation is "as agreed upon".
 In the court document it states she is afforded a phone call to him every Wed. night - do we have to provide the phone for her to call or can we make her send a pre-paid phone to him?